Natchez people: French contact era

-Although Carolinian merchants had been operating in the American Southeast for decades, French merchants rapidly established economic networks throughout the region with a few years of their arrival.
+Although Carolinian merchants had been operating in the American Southeast for decades, French merchants rapidly established economic networks throughout the region within a few years of their arrival.
 Most Indian tribes in the region sought to maintain trade links with as many Europeans as possible, encouraging competition and price reductions.
-By the 1710s, the Natchez had become solidly integrated with the French, trading furs for firearms, blankets, alcohol and other supplies.
+By the 1710s, the Natchez had become solidly integrated with the French, trading furs for firearms, blankets, alcohol, and other supplies.
 Despite this, the Natchez kept their markets open for all European merchants.
-The increasing pace of European colonization caused internal tensions to worsen within Natchez society.
+The accelerating pace of European colonization exacerbated internal tensions within Natchez society.
 Several villages, led by the Grand Village of the Natchez and including the villages of Flour and Tioux, openly supported the French.
 Others, including White Apple, Jenzenaque, and Grigra, maintained their distance from the French and entertained the possibility of seeking alliances elsewhere.
 The Great Sun and Tattooed Serpent leaders lived in the Grand Village of the Natchez and were generally friendly toward the French.
 When violence broke out between the Natchez and the French, the village of White Apple was usually the main source of tensions, as in the Natchez revolt.

 The French colonial authorities regularly described the Natchez as being ruled with absolute, despotic authority by the Great Sun and Tattooed Serpent.
 The existence of two opposing factions was well known and documented.
 The Great Sun and Tattooed Serpent repeatedly pointed out their difficulty in controlling the hostile Natchez.
-It is likely that the White Apple faction functioned at least semi-independently.
-Whatever power the family of the Great Sun and Tattooed Serpent did have over outlying villages was reduced in the late 1720s after both died.
-They were succeeded by relatively young, inexperienced leaders.
+The White Apple faction likely functioned at least semi-independently.
+Whatever power the family of the Great Sun and Tattooed Serpent had over outlying villages was reduced in the late 1720s after both died.
+Relatively young, inexperienced leaders succeeded them.
 While the new Great Sun was technically the paramount chief of the Natchez, the chief of White Apple became the eldest Sun chief and had more political clout than the Great Sun.
 The French continued to hold the Great Sun responsible for the conduct of all Natchez villages.
 They insisted on dealing with the Natchez as if the people were a unified nation ruled from its capital, the Grand Village of the Natchez.
+(Note: An overview of the internal division in Natchez society, their role in the conflicts of the region, and the French misunderstandings of Natchez politics can be found in Lorenz 2000.)

 During the 1710s and 1720s, French presence and settlement in Natchez territory increased from a handful of traders and missionaries to hundreds of settlers (some 400 French colonists and 200 enslaved Africans).
 They cultivated several large tobacco plantations, and maintained a military post at Fort Rosalie.
 French colonists often intermarried with Natchez women.
-At first the Natchez welcomed the French settlers and assigned them land grants, although historians have noted it was unlikely they had the same concept of land ownership as the French.
+At first, the Natchez welcomed the French settlers and assigned them land grants, although historians have noted it was unlikely they had the same concept of land ownership as the French.